 By knowing your audience, you’ll be able to better tailor content to their needs, their questions, and what they want to see.
 Instead of just randomly casting out a net, being able to identify who your consumers are can help you tweak your content and know what you need to say or do in order to get their attention.

 By understanding who you’re addressing, you know what appeals to them.
-You know what kind of problems they need solved and how to engage with them.
+You know what kind of problems they need to be solved and how to engage with them.
 By doing this, you create a following that trusts in you and is more loyal to you.

 Loyal audiences are also audiences that purchase more.
-A consumer that sees your content, likes it for what it provides, and continues to return for more content is more likely to turn into a sale.
+A consumer that sees your content likes it for what it provides, and continues to return for more content is more likely to turn into a sale.
 They trust you so they’re more likely to trust in your product or service.

 3. Avoid bragging